nicola-deb/software-testing-portfolio/QA_Methodologies/Defect_Reporting.md

 ## Defect Reporting

+Defect reporting is a critical aspect of Quality Assurance (QA) because it helps ensure software quality, improve efficiency, and enhance user experience.

+I uncover and troubleshoot risks and problems that matter, no matter where or when they occur in the development process, to support the team in delivering customer value.

 *What makes a good Bug Report?*

 Although many Defect Management Tools automatically handle the generation of many input fields, we shouldn't take this for granted.

 It is important to understand how to write a bug report that provides meaningful information for the person reviewing it whether that is:

 - the Developer analysing the issue and designing the fix
 - the Project Manager who needs to track and/or understand how severely it impacts the product and the project timelines.
 - the QA team who can perform Fault-Slip Analysis on the issue to improve testing processes to potentially find similar issues earlier.